Phxstick/acnicoy/README.md

 While the basic features work for every language, the program offers a few additional features specifically for learning Japanese.

-The following screenshot shows an example of a dictionary search result and how kanji details are displayed.
-More screenshots are linked below, see [here](http://phxstick.github.io/acnicoy/screenshots) for the full list.
+The following screenshot shows an example of a dictionary search as well as information being displayed for a selected kanji.
+You can browse screenshots for more of Acnicoy's features along with short explanations [here](http://phxstick.github.io/acnicoy/screenshots).
+They are also linked in the list of features further below.

 ![Screenshot of Dictionary Section](http://phxstick.github.io/acnicoy/img/screenshots/acnicoy-screenshot-dictionary.png)